The color force acting on a quark in the pion and nucleon: Hadronic form factors

-As we are only interested in the twist-3 contribution in the Breit frame $q^+=0$, we will only focus on the $\Phi^q_{N,1}$, $\Phi^q_{N,3}$, $\Phi^q_{N,7}$, and the $\Phi^q_{N,8}$ form factors in this work.
-In order to evaluate these form factors, we parameterize the energy momentum tensor form factors $A_N^q$ and $B_N^q$ by dipoles
+As we are only interested in the twist-3 contribution in the Breit frame $q^+=0$, we will only focus on the $\Phi^q_{N,1}$, $\Phi^q_{N,3}$, $\Phi^q_{N,7}$, and $\Phi^q_{N,8}$ form factors in this work.
+In order to evaluate these form factors, we parameterize the energy momentum tensor form factors $A_N^q$ and $B_N^q$ by dipoles.
+Their scale dependence is also controlled by RG equation